 - “Fresno County gets C grade on COVID spending, advocates say.
 Gets F for racial equity” The Fresno Bee, May 12, 2022

 - “Exclusive: Sacramento County COVID spending gets B grade on health advocate report card.”
 The Sacramento Bee.
 May 03, 2022

 - “Large park expansion, housing on the table for last and biggest round of pandemic aid.”
 Ventura County Star.
 August 27, 2022

-The scorecards and publications are researched and written by: Weiyu Zhang, Andrea Mackey, Jeffrey Kho and Cary Sanders at CPEHN.
-Additional CPEHN contributors include Kiran Savage-Sangwan, Seleny Diaz, Katherine Nasol, and Monika Lee.
+The publications listed above were researched and written by: Weiyu Zhang, Andrea Mackey, Jeffrey Kho, Cary Sanders and Navneet Virk at CPEHN.
+Additional CPEHN contributors include Kiran Savage-Sangwan, Seleny Diaz, Katherine Nasol, Monika Lee and Cassandra Aguilar.

 The Spanish versions of the scorecards are translated by Javier Arreola.